edap/kurt/README.md

-# kurt
+# KURT

-Toy renderer made while following the webGPU [tutorial](https://sotrh.github.io/learn-wgpu/)
+Toy renderer using Rust and webGPU

 ## examples